 I think it is a fantastic mix and I love the idea of a varied selection like this rather than it being limited to only skincare or bodycare.
 Unlike most beauty boxes all the products come in a pretty bag which is handmade by 2 members of the team.
 I adore this kind of attention to detail and particularly love this idea as I know that I will get much more use from this big pouch than from a box.
 The cost of the box is €34.9 per month but if you subscribe for 3 or 6 months it’s slightly cheaper and the good news is they ship internationally unlike most other french natural beauty boxes…….oh and another thumbs up for them as their website is in english too!!

 Solid Deodorant Lamazuna €12,50 – This 100% Natural and Vegan Deodorant is formulated with the classic natural ingredients you might expect like Bicarbonate of Soda, coconut oil, kaolin clay and Palmarosa essential oil.
 This oil has powerful antibacterial properties and reinforces the action of the deodorant on your body.
 The shape is highly unique and original for a deodorant and starkly different to what we standardly see on the market.
 Most deodorants currently are either in the form of a pot, stick or roll on so I was really happy to try something completely new for me.
 The reason for its conical shape is that the company are attempting to make this product as low waste as possible to fit within the Zero Waste Market.
 The only packaging is a small compostable cardboard box and once you finish the product there is nothing left over, I really love this idea and hope that the deodorant is equally as effective.
 It smells very nice and is pretty simple to use, just wet the little cone and rub it under your armpits and marvel as the the product transforms into a white cream.
 I always prefer using a roll on or a stick but I found this one to be quite a good compromise when you know that it is Zero waste and even better that you don’t need to dig your fingers into an annoying little pot.
-I have been using it for almost a week now and it seems to be super efficient and I am left with zero odour at the end of the day!
+I have been using it for few days now and it seems to be super efficient and I am left with zero odour at the end of the day!
 Bare in mind that the first ingredient is Bicarbonate of Soda and some people with sensitive skin can react badly to this ingredient so just letting you know in advance.

 Lafare Shampoo Volume and Shining €16 – at first look I was really excited at the prospect of trying this product because of it great packaging.
 The vintage look seemed really cool and reminiscent of an old american Whiskey bottle from the prohibition era.
 I was also happy to see that it was a pump action as it is so much more practical when you shower.
 Why don’t all hair and body products come with a pump??!!
 But (yep unfortunately there is a but) I checked the ingredient list and saw that it contains Ammonium Lauryl Sulfate which can dry out your hair.
 This is an ingredient that I personally would rather avoid with my hair care products even though it’s not the most irritating sulfate and the shampoo probably doesn’t contain much.
 However, I have fine dry hair that are so fragile that I prefer using more gentle shampoo.
 If you aren’t as strict as I am with my ingredient requirements then this shampoo is based mainly around aloe vera with a touch of honey so it might be really nice but sadly I can’t comment.